glentakahashi/dotfiles/README.md

 TODO:

+* on your servers, use ctrl+s or ctrl+b instead of ctrl+a so there is no overlap

 * Make environment/zsh/bashrc/profile all consistent
 * multiple tmux sessions, selector (windows)
 * use windows as different workspaces, sessions as different projects